Ambremari/VProfile_reconstruction_with_fda/README.md

 The method is designed for substantial datasets of vertical profiles, that may be irregularly sampled, with some profiles being truncated, or partially missing.

-Parts of the implementation are adapted from the R package **fda** (Ramsay et al., 2024), in compliance with its GPL license.
+Parts of the implementation are adapted from the R package **fda** (Ramsay, 2024), in compliance with its GPL license.

 ---